dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 If you run into issues installing any of these tools, please go to the vendor’s website for help.
 If you need any help installing Octopus Deploy please start with our [docs](https://octopus.com/docs/installation) or contact [support](mailto:support@octopus.com).

 ### Developer machine

 This is the machine you will use to make the schema changes and check them into source control.
 When you install Redgate’s SQL Tool-belt, you will be prompt to install quite a bit of software.
 You only need to install the following:
 - SQL Source Control
-- SQL Prompt (it isn’t required, but it makes your life so much easier)
+- SQL Prompt (it isn’t required, but it makes things much easier)
 - SSMS Integration Pack

 ### Build server